TL;DR

 Runner-up

 Obsidian wins for most users due to its vastly larger plugin ecosystem, superior performance, more polished UI, and broader community.
-However, Logseq is not simply a lesser tool — its outliner-first paradigm, built-in flashcards, daily journal workflow, and open-source nature make it genuinely superior for specific use cases.
+However, Logseq is not simply a lesser tool — its outliner-first approach, built-in flashcards, daily journal workflow, and open-source nature make it genuinely superior for specific use cases.
 If you think in outlines and value open-source principles, Logseq may be your perfect tool.
 If you want maximum flexibility and a thriving ecosystem, Obsidian is the safer bet.

 Bottom Line: Choose Obsidian for maximum extensibility and a document-based writing experience.
 Choose Logseq for outliner-based thinking, built-in flashcards, and open-source transparency.